Work with time

 Put it all together

-To illustrate the power and ease of working with natively supported date times, this example uses time literals, operator-overloaded arithmetic, and Java time methods together to create timestamps, compute time differences, and extract information about those timestamps in Tokyo and New York timezones:
+To illustrate the power and ease of working with natively supported date-times, this example uses time literals, operator-overloaded arithmetic, and Java time methods together to create timestamps, compute time differences, and extract information about those timestamps in Tokyo and New York time zones:

 // Create reference time and timestamp column using operator overloading and Java method multipliedBy()